Last Updated on May 28, 2020

 Cammie's Wrapping Project

 Scarf or Flannel Fabric

-Since I didn’t have a scarf, I made one.
+Since I didn't have a scarf, I made one.
 I found a plaid flannel piece of material at home and cut 4” strips on each end for the fringe, and used it to wrap the present.
-Place the package face down on the material, twist the material and wrap it around the back side of the package.
-So, the front has a twist know and the back is flat (the bottom left picture shows the back side of the package).
-Now, with the package face up, bring the ends of the scarf around to the front and tuck the ends under the twist knot.
+To wrap the present, place the package face down on the material, twist the material and wrap it around the backside of the package.
+Make sure the front has a twist knot and the back is flat (the bottom left picture shows the backside of the package).
+Next, with the package face up, bring the ends of the scarf around to the front and tuck the ends under the twist knot.

-The biggest challenge was to make sure the entire present was covered with the scarf.
+The biggest challenge is to make sure the entire present is covered with the scarf.
 In fact, I had to find a smaller box for the gloves.
 You will also have to tuck the scarf under the twist on the top of the box to make sure it is covered.

 Cammie's Final Package

 This accordion tree wrapping caught my eye.
 I found the inspiration at DIY n Crafts.
 The trimmings on their 3-D accordion tree are worth a peek!
 Unfortunately, I didn't have the supplies and had to improvise.
 But, I think the baker's string works, too.

 This was one of my favorites to put together.